Made in America (1993 film): Plot

-With his penchant for hiring wild animals Hal next hires an Indian elephant but while riding it, the elephant charges off through the streets, ending in a pond.
+With his penchant for hiring wild animals Hal next hires an Indian elephant but while riding it, the elephant charges off through the streets, ending in Lake Merritt.
 It has been following the sound of the bell on Sarah's bike.
 Hal takes out his anger on her bike and rips the bell off.
 News coverage of Hal and the elephant accidentally gives free publicity to his dealership and he has a sales bonanza on the following day.

 In apology, Hal later goes to her house with a present: a new bell plus a cycling helmet.
 He also has a present for Zora: an atlas to encourage her world travel.
 His assistant Diego arrives to take Zora on a date.
 This inspires Hal to ask Sarah out for dinner and they go for sushi.
 Hal is not used to sushi and eats a whole ball of wasabi.
 Hal starts flirting heavily and they kiss goodnight.
 It gets more passionate but just as they get to the bedroom Zora and Diego get home.
 Zora becomes upset since she wanted to find her father but doesn't want her mom becoming romantically involved with him.

 Both Hal and Sarah start thinking about each other.
 When Sarah goes to the dealership, they argue and Sarah cycles off in an emotional state.
 She gets hit by a car when she runs a red light.
 She is not wearing her new helmet and is badly injured.
 Hal and Zora go to the hospital and give blood.
 They sit by her bedside as she recovers.

 Stacy breaks up with Hal because he was out all night.
 When he goes back to the hospital a medic inadvertently reveals that a blood test shows that he cannot be Zora's father.
 Hal tells Sarah and Zora.
 Zora runs off.
-He apologises to Sarah.
+He apologizes to Sarah.

 Zora and Tea Cake graduate from school.
 Zora wins a Westinghouse scholarship to MIT.
 In her commencement speech, Zora gives her mother all the credit.
 Hal arrives to see Zora, who he now considers his daughter, graduate.
 He helps Sarah up the steps and Zora thanks her Mom and Dad.